schuang/advanced-python-series/workshop-1/20-class-3.md

 ## Building a Layered System

-As a research project grows, the complexity can become overwhelming.
-A climate model isn't just one big equation; it's a layered system of interacting components: an atmospheric model, an ocean model, a sea ice model, and so on.
-A bioinformatics pipeline isn't a single script; it's a series of distinct tools for alignment, variant calling, and annotation.
+Research projects grow complex.
+Climate models have layered, interacting components: atmospheric, ocean, sea ice models.
+Bioinformatics pipelines chain distinct tools: alignment, variant calling, annotation.

-A flat collection of dozens of functions and scripts is not a good way to represent these complex, layered systems.
-It's hard to see the relationships between the components, and it's difficult to reuse or replace a single part without breaking the whole.
+Flat collections of functions and scripts don't represent these layered systems well.
+Hard to see relationships.
+Hard to reuse or replace parts without breaking everything.

-**Inheritance** is the primary tool that object-oriented programming gives us to manage this complexity.
-It allows us to build a **hierarchy** of classes that mirrors the logical structure of our scientific problem.
-It lets us define a general, abstract concept at the top (e.g., a `ForceField`) and then create more specific, concrete implementations below (e.g., a `LennardJonesForceField` and a `CoulombForceField`).
+Inheritance is the primary tool for managing this complexity.
+Build a hierarchy of classes that mirrors your scientific problem's logical structure.
+Define general, abstract concepts at the top (e.g., `ForceField`).
+Create specific, concrete implementations below (e.g., `LennardJonesForceField`, `CoulombForceField`).

-This approach has two main goals:
+Two main goals:

-1.  **To build a logical hierarchy:** It makes the structure of your code reflect the structure of your problem, which makes it easier to reason about.
+1. Build a logical hierarchy: code structure reflects problem structure
-2.  **To maximize code reuse:** It allows you to write the common, shared logic once in a general "parent" class and then reuse that logic in all of your more specific "child" classes.
+2. Maximize code reuse: write common logic once in parent class, reuse in all child classes

-This section will cover the syntax and concepts for building these powerful, layered systems.

 ## The Problem: Code Duplication
 Imagine you are writing a simulation.
 You start by creating a class for an `Atom`.